 Deliverance ministries occupy an important place in the Body of Christ.
 But one of the essential factors of the victorious Christian life is the will of the believer.
 We must choose to serve the Lord.
 We must set ourselves to do the Lord’s will.
 We must use every bit of strength that God gives us to resist the devil and to serve God patiently.

 We are to put on the Lord Jesus Christ.
 We are to make no provision for our flesh to fulfill its lusts.
 We are to make up our own mind to do what is right in the Kingdom of God.
 The deliverance minister cannot accomplish this part of sanctification for us.

-Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
-Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
+And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
 (Romans 6:12,13)